octo-technology/OpenTezos/docs/baking/exam.md

 What monitors an accuser?
 - [x] He monitors that a baker does not create two competing blocks at the same level.
-- [ ] He monitors that a baker does not steal his delegators rewards.
+- [ ] He monitors that a baker does not steal his delegators' rewards.
-- [x] He monitors that an endorser endorse a block twice or more at the same baking slot.
+- [x] He monitors that an endorser does not endorse a block twice or more at the same baking slot.
 - [ ] He monitors that baker and endorser selection is fair.

 ### Question 8